8 Email Marketing Tips for Schools

 7) Do consider newsletters

-While some might be scathing about a newsletter, it can actually be an excellent way of delivering news to your audience.
-Usually sent out monthly, a newsletter can give current students and parents all the information they need about upcoming events, recent sports wins, term dates, new teachers, etc.
+While some might be scathing about a newsletter, it can actually be an excellent way of delivering news to your audience and keeping your school front of mind.
+Usually sent out monthly (but consider what works for your school and capacity), a newsletter can give current students and parents all the information they need about upcoming events, recent sports wins, term dates, new teachers, etc.

 Types of content to include in your newsletter